mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 };
 ```

-Next, we define an `updateTable` function that builds a series of [FilterDescriptor]s based upon the currently selected category inputs:
+Next, we define an `updateTable` function that builds a series of [`FilterDescriptor`][FilterDescriptor]s based upon the currently selected category inputs:
 ``` javascript
 TemperatureCategoryListener.prototype.updateTable = function () {
     'use strict';